Introduction to Unix Operators

 - -e operator: This will return true if the given file exists else will return false.

-- -g operator: This operator will return true if the given file’s SGID (Set Group ID) bit is set to true.
+- -g operator: This operator returns true if the SGID (Set Group ID) bit of the given file is set.

-- -k operator: This will return true if the given file’s sticky bit is set to true.
+- -k operator: This will return true if the given file’s sticky bit is true.

 - -r operator: This will return true if the given file is readable by the logged in user else will return false.

-- -s operator: This checks the size of the given file and returns true if it is greater than zero else will return false.
+- -s operator: This checks the size of the given file and returns true if it is more significant than zero, else will return false.

 - -u operator: This will return true if the given file has its SUID (Set User ID) bit set to true.